On the $p$-adic theory of local models: Introduction

 \begin{assumption} If $p=2$, then $G_{\ad}$ has no odd unitary $\breve{\bbQ}_2$-factors. \end{assumption}

-The reason for its appearance is the difficult structure of the integral root groups inside $\calG\otimes \breve \bbZ_p$ in the wildly ramified, odd unitary case.
+The reason for its appearance is the difficult structure of the integral root groups inside $\calG\otimes \breve \bbZ_p$ in the wildly ramified, odd unitary case for $p=2$.
 More precisely, quadratic field extensions of $\breve{\bbQ}_2$ fall into two classes: square roots of uniformizers and of units.
-The first class is handled in \cite{Lou20}, leading to the milder assumption for $p=2$ in \Cref{SW_conjecture_intro}, and it is the second class that appears most difficult.
+The first class is handled in \cite{Lou20}, leading to the milder assumption for $p=2$ as discussed in the text after the statement of \Cref{SW_conjecture_intro}.
+It is the second class that appears most difficult.

 The determination of the special fiber of $\calN_{\underline\calG,\mu}^{\on{sch}}$ relies on the coherence conjecture of Pappas--Rapoport proved by Zhu \cite{Zhu14}.
 The following result is the version in our context, and moreover, confirms \cite[Appendix B, Conjecture III]{Zhu17} for the Schubert varieties in the $\mu$-admissible locus: